Why Adaptive Instruction is Key for Differentiated STEM Learning

 Other benefits of adaptive learning:

-- Increased student engagement, confidence, and motivation.
+- Student engagement, confidence, and motivation are increased.
 Students experience success, see visual progress, gain rewards, and receive helpful feedback with adaptive learning platforms.

 - Data drives instruction.
 Teachers can use insights from adaptive learning platforms to impact future lessons with targeted skill practice.
 They can also track data to showcase progress.

-Let’s revisit the 23 students studying area, this time with the power of adaptive learning in hand.
+Let’s revisit the 23 students studying area, this time with the power of adaptive learning through edtech resources.

 - Confused students incorrectly answer the first few practice questions, but the adaptive learning system responds with a visual model to reinforce the proper calculation steps.
 Students experience that “ah-ha” moment and start moving forward.